derekmerck/dstack-cirr/README.md

 - A SQL backend service with bind-mounted storage (Postgresql)
 - A DICOM mass archive (Orthanc)
-- A simple DICOM routing service that multiplexes to the archive and $MOD_WRKSTN (Orthanc)
+- A simple DICOM routing service that multiplexes to the archive and $MOD_WORKSTATION (Orthanc)
-- A DICOM Q/R bridge to $MOD_BRIDGE for external data pulls (Orthanc)
+- A DICOM Q/R bridge to $MOD_PACS for external data pulls (Orthanc)

 The bridge service can be manipulated using DIANA watcher scripts to monitor and index the PACS, or to exfiltrate and anonymize large data collections.